Enjoy a daily, rotating cast of local vendors offering diverse cuisines at accessible prices.

 There are wheelchair-accessible parking spaces in the large parking lot next to the Main Parade Lawn.
 Wheelchair-accessible restrooms can be found nearby at the Presidio Transit Center.

 Once you have your food, relax, and enjoy a picnic at the Presidio.
-You’ll find plenty of nearby picnic areas with stunning Golden Gate Bridge views, like Picnic Place and Picnic at Transit.
+You’ll find plenty of nearby picnic areas with stunning Golden Gate Bridge views, like Picnic Place, Picnic at Transit, and the Outpost Meadow Picnic Area

 Bacon, Bacon – Whether it’s breakfast, lunch or dinner, bacon is the star on this menu.
 It flavors everything from breakfast burritos to salads and Cuban or Banh Mi sandwiches.
 Sides like Bacon Mac & Cheese Balls or Bacon Fries provide an extra dose. @baconbaconsf